-🚙 US-14A Mileage 4.1 GPS Coordinates N 44.26.253 W 103.52.379 4,048 ft.
+🚙 Located 4.1 miles up the canyon from the intersection of Colorado Bvd. and US 14A at Spearfish GPS Coordinates N 44.26.253 W 103.52.379 4,048 ft.

 Something unusual was occurring in the sea 360 million years ago as evidenced in our featured rock formation.
 In this self-guided exploration you'll be examining the transitional boundary between two great geologic formations and contemplating the subtle yet significant changes that were taking place in the ancient ocean.
 We promise you won't be disappointed!

-This pdf document contains the specific directions for reaching our featured Lesson Site as well as a detailed explanation of its geologic story.
-Mileage to the site as well as its specific coordinates are listed on the header above and also in the lesson document.
-Roadmaps and other learning aids can be found at the Lesson Resources link in the menu and are helpful to have handy in the field.
-Please print this document and take it with you or read it thoroughly before departing.
+This pdf Lesson Guide contains the specific directions for reaching our featured site as well as a detailed explanation of its geologic story for those desiring more depth.
+Mileage and coordinates are provided in each document and roadmaps and other learning aids can be found at the Geologic Resources link in the sidebar menu.
+The document is most useful if you have it in hand at the geologic site.
 Exercise extreme caution at the lesson site and along roadways.

 Are you ready. . . .
 Let's Go!
+S. V. Fogarty & W. R. Stevens

 These two formations formed in a shallow sea.
 The lower Englewood Formation formed during the transition from Devonian to Mississippian Time while the upper Pahasapa Limestone formed entirely within the Mississippian.Â

-The lower picture displays a more defined contact not far from the study location.
+This picture displays a more defined contact not far from the study location.
 We did not include it in our lesson of study because of its unsafe proximity to the highway.

 The Englewood / Pahasapa contact is sometimes obvious in the surrounding cliffs due to the contrast in formational colors.
 The Englewood is the lower, brightly-colored formation.